kaitz/fxv/help/FXlanguage.md

 * vmi
 * vmx

-## Required function prototypes depending on what type of config file is used:
+## Function prototypes
+The usage of function prototypes depends on the configuration file.
 * block
 * update
 * bitupdate